farmOS/farmOS/docs/guide/logs.md

   <source src="/demo/logs.mp4" type="video/mp4">
 </video>

+## Calendar

+In addition to the standard lists by log type, you can also view all logs in a calendar format.
+This is available via the main menu, next to "My Account", or directly at `farm/calendar`.
+Month, week, day, and year views are all available.

 ## Standard log types

 There are a number of different type of logs in farmOS - each with it's own